-Wire rope has such a long history, and such an extensive present-day usage, that it wasn’t hard to fill each letter of the alphabet with something related to wire ropes.
-Okay, maybe some of the letters required a little more brainpower, but, just like wire rope, we’re adaptable!
+The equipment has such a long history, and such an extensive present-day usage, that it wasn’t hard to fill each letter of the alphabet with something relatable.
+Okay, maybe some of the letters required a little more brainpower, but, just like lifting medium in question, we’re adaptable!
 Take a look at our infographic below.

 What type of wire ropes do you sell at Rope Services Direct?

-Now that you’ve learnt a little bit more about wire rope, we thought we’d give a quick explanation of each of the types of wire rope that we sell here at Rope Services Direct.
+Now that you’ve learnt a little bit more, we thought we’d give a quick explanation of each of the types of that we sell here at Rope Services Direct.

-This is our most common type of wire rope, and is constructed from stainless steel.
+This is our most common type, and is constructed from stainless steel.
 It’s strong, it’s highly corrosion resistant, and it’s designed for multiple industries and applications.

-The plastic coating on this wire rope makes the wire rope smooth, taking out the roughness you’d have previously felt from the metal.
+The plastic coating gives a smooth finish, taking out the roughness you’d have previously felt from the metal.
 These are used for things such as security cables.

 Gym ropes and cables

 Designed for one use only; gym machines.
 You know the cables that help operate the machines you work out on, such as to lift the weights?
-That’s this handy piece of wire rope at work.
+That’s this handy piece of equipment at work.

-As with the equipment above, the name of this wire rope is a bit of a giveaway!
+As with the equipment above, the name is a bit of a giveaway!
 This equipment is used for trailers.

 Security cables have a range of applications, and are used for securing one object to another, for example a bike to a lamppost!
 Their strong and sturdy nature makes them great for security.

-Wire rope can have a slight tendency to spin, and while this isn’t usually a problem, you may need wire rope that won’t – in which case this is the perfect solution for you!
+Rope can have a slight tendency to spin, and while this isn’t usually a problem, you may need something that won’t – in which case this is the perfect solution for you!

 Our infographic only gave a brief snapshot of types of wire ropes available; there is plenty more information available!
 To find out more about how wire ropes are used in various industries around the world, please read our lengthy article and infographic here.
 Or, if you have some questions you want answered, you can get in contact with us here.